Essential Tips in a Divorce, Custody, or Other Family Law Case

 3) Reconsider Moving out of the Home

 If you still live at home with your spouse or the other parent, think carefully about whether you should be the one to move out.
-If you have children together, and you leave the home, this may weaken your chances at having residential custody of your minor children.
+If you have children together, and you leave the home, this may weaken your chances at having the majority of parenting time with your minor children.
 It is not uncommon for an opposing attorney to characterize a parent moving out as having “abandoned” the family.
 Furthermore, if you make substantially more money than your spouse, you may be required to continue paying the household bills and expenses, even if you no longer live in the home, and even if you pay rent at your new home.
 If possible, you may want to try and work out an arrangement where you remain in the house, but sleep in a different room.
-Living in the same home, but as roommates, can still be considered living “separately” for purposes of meeting the separation requirements in a divorce based off of irreconcilable differences.
+Living in the same home, but as roommates, can still be considered living “separately” for purposes of establishing irreconcilable differences to get a divorce.

 If you do decide to move out, carefully consider how far you will relocate.
 Depending on the facts of your case, moving to a new place close by could help in arranging a better visitation schedule for you and for the children.
 Moving to a place far away, however, may make it harder for one parent to have visitation time, especially if the children are in school, and if one parent only has off days during the week.